dolcalmi/lnurl-pay/README.md

   tokens: <Amount in satoshis Number>
   [comment]: <Comment String>
   [onionAllowed]: <Onion url allowed Bool> // Default to false
+  [validateInvoice]: <If true validates the invoice amount and description hash Bool> // Default to false
   [fetchGet]: <Function to make a GET request Function> // Default to axios get }